wifisensing/PicoScenes-Manual/source/matlab.rst

     :header: "Variable", "Description", "Value type"
     :widths: 20, 60, 20

-    "MagicValue", "a fixed value of 0x20150315, used for PicoScenes Common Header identification", "uint32" "Version", "Version number of PicoScenes Common Header", "uint32" "DeviceType", "Device Type Id (0x9300 for QCA9300, 0x5300 for IWL5300, 0x1234 for USRP)", "uint16" "FrameType", "The frame type ID defined by PicoScenes plugins", "uint8" "TaskId", "A general-purpose random ID, used for packet alignment", "uint16" "TxId", "A general-purpose random ID, used for Tx sequence tracking", "uint16"
+    "MagicValue", "a fixed value of 0x20150315, used for PicoScenes Common Header recognition", "uint32" "Version", "Version number of the PicoScenes Common Header", "uint32" "DeviceType", "Device Type ID (0x9300 for QCA9300, 0x5300 for IWL5300, 0x1234 for USRP)", "uint16" "FrameType", "The frame type ID defined by PicoScenes plugins", "uint8" "TaskId", "A general-purpose random ID, used for packet alignment", "uint16" "TxId", "A general-purpose random ID, used for Tx sequence tracking", "uint16"